icp4a/automation-decision-services-samples/samples/ExternalLibraryStart/README.md

 This task should be done by an integrator.

-First, download a compressed file of the `automation-decision-services-samples` Git repository to your machine.
-The task refers to **automation-decision-services-samples** as the directory where you decompress the repository.

 ## Step 1: Importing and exploring the code

 You explore the sources.

 1. Go to the **automation-decision-services-samples/samples/ExternalLibraryStart** directory on your machine.
 2. Explore the sources.
 There are two directories:
- - `sampleLibrary`: Contains the Java classes Person and Country.
+ - `sampleLibrary`: Contains the Java classes StringUtilities, Person and Country.
 Browse through them to see the usage of annotations that define pure functions that are ready to be used in the decision models.
+ The StringUtilities class defines two static functions to be used on string.
  - `adsSampleLibrary`: Contains the custom vocabulary in `reference/bom/model_en_US.voc`.
-This file is set up to define, for example, the navigation sentence of the capitalize function.
+This file is set up to define, for example, the navigation sentence of the StringUtilities.capitalize static function.

 Each repository contains a `pom.xml` file to build and deploy the library.
 Open the `adsSampleLibrary/pom.xml` file.
 The description of this artifact is shown in the decision library.
 It has the packaging decision-library, which is defined by the Automation Decision Services mojo.
 The library depends on the sampleLibrary artifact.

+## Step 2: Configure the Maven settings to build your external library

+If your Maven settings file is configured to access the Automation Decision Services artefacts, you can skip this step.
+Else you have to define a Maven settings file by completing the template settings.xml file provided in this sample:
+1. Open **automation-decision-services-samples/samples/ExternalLibraryStart/settings.xml**.
+2. Replace all `TO BE SET` tags by the appropriate values:
+   * `LOCAL REPOSITORY TO BE SET`: a directory on your machine where the artefacts will be downloaded.
+   * `MAVEN SNAPSHOT TO BE SET`: the URL of the repository manager snapshot repository.
+   * `MAVEN RELEASE TO BE SET`: the URL of the repository manager release repository.
+   * `MAVEN PUBLIC TO BE SET`: the URL of the repository manager public repository.
+   * `USER TO BE SET`: a user name that can access the repository manager.
+   * `PASSWORD TO BE SET`: the corresponding password to access the repository manager.
+3. Save the `settings.xml` file.

-## Step 2: Setting the property to define the deployment of your external library
+## Step 3: Setting the property to deploy your external library

+To be able to deploy the library, you have to know:
-Ask your IT developers for the host name of the machine that is running the repository manager where you deploy your external library (for example, Nexus or Artifactory).
+   * the snapshot URL of the repository manager where you deploy your external library (for example, Nexus or Artifactory).
+   * the release URL of the repository manager where you deploy your external library.

 **Note**: It can be the same repository manager where decision services are deployed.

 1. Open **automation-decision-services-samples/samples/ExternalLibraryStart/pom.xml**.
 2. Look at the property definitions:
+    * `revision` is the version of the library to build.
+It is set to 1.0.0.
+If this version is already deployed, you can change the revision.
     * `ads-mojo.version` is the version used to build the library.
 This sample was tested with the version 2.3.3.
-    * `archive.repository.host.name` is the host name of the machine where you deploy.
+    * `archive.repository.snapshot.url` is the URL where you deploy snapshots.
 This value is used in the distribution management part.
-Replace `TO BE SET` with the host name given to you by your IT.
+    * `archive.repository.release.url` is the URL where you deploy snapshots.
+This value is used in the distribution management part.

 The properties look as follows:
 ```
    <properties>
-        <archive.repository.host.name>TO BE SET</archive.repository.host.name>
+       <revision>1.0.0</revision>
+       <archive.repository.snapshot.url>SNAPSHOT URL TO BE SET</archive.repository.snapshot.url>
+       <archive.repository.release.url>RELEASE URL TO BE SET</archive.repository.release.url>
         <ads-mojo.version>2.3.3</ads-mojo.version>
     </properties>
 ```
+3. Replace the `TO BE SET` by the appropriate values.
-3. Save the `pom.xml` file.
+4. Save the `pom.xml` file.

-## Step 3: Building and deploying the library
+## Step 4: Building and deploying the library

 In this step, you deploy the external library to a repository manager.
 Before doing so, you should check whether a version of the library is already deployed in `ads/samples/adsSampleLibrary`.
-If so, you can use it and skip this step or change the version to deploy.
+If so, you can use it and skip this step.
+You can also change the revision property as decribed in Step 1.

-Be sure to configure the repository manager credentials in your `.m2 Maven settings.xml`.

 Run the following command in the **automation-decision-services-samples/samples/ExternalLibraryStart** directory:
 ```
-mvn clean deploy
+mvn clean deploy  -s settings.xml
 ```
 This command...

-- Creates the `sampleLibrary.jar` file.
+- Creates the `sampleLibrary.jar` file: it contains the Java classes of your library.
+- Run the unit tests on this jar.
-- Creates the `adsSampleLibrary.jar` file that is imported into Decision Designer.
+- Creates the `adsSampleLibrary.jar` file: it encapsulates the Java library to be able to use it into Decision Designer.
 - Deploys the two jars in the repository manager.
 You can go to the next task to import the external library when you see the message BUILD SUCCESS.